poac-dev/poac/docs/en/README.md

 #### Sections
 **[Getting Started](getting-started/README.md)**

-To get started poac, install poac and create the project that outputs `Hello, world`.
+To get started with the poac system, install poac and create a project that outputs `Hello, world`.

 **[Guide](guide/README.md)**

-The guide necessary to develop with poac.
+The guide necessary for developing with poac

 **[Reference](reference/README.md)**

-The reference covering a more detailed feature.
+The reference covering more detailed features

 **[Architecture](architecture/README.md)**

-A design concept and intention.
+A design concept and intention

 **[Future](future/README.md)**

-Future development flow.
+Future development flow